 - 1/4 cup coconut oil

 - Pit dates and combine with water in a small sauce pan.
 Cook until dates begin to break down and become soft.
-Once done, place in a food processor and pulse until it smooths out.
+Once done, place in a food processor or blender and pulse until smooth.

 - Whisk together 1/4 cup of date mixture and melted coconut oil.
 Combine with oats, almonds, salt and cinnamon.
 Stir until oats are coated.